Dr. Christopher Gnanakan

 Pastor Apollon Noel-- Terrier Rouge, Haiti FEFC supports the continuance of a church, an orphanage, and a school that has a program to feed hungry children.
 He oversees this multi-faceted outreach to his people on what amounts to a shoestring of financial resources, He has an abiding faith that God and his people will be able to meet all their needs.
 He has also been very effective in mentoring Christian pastors in other communities.

 Pray for the effectiveness of Haitian Ministries to continue their outreach and ministers conferences.
-Their newsletter sent at the end of 2019 expresses real concern for the children and elderly they serve in Haiti.
+There is real concern for the children and elderly they serve in Haiti.
 Both are vulnerable to abuse and neglect.
 Prices for the simple food staples have increased well beyond the reach of most residents, making it likely that malnutrition, hunger and deaths will increase.
 Pray for new leadership in the government who can turn back the rampant corruption that is commonplace in the nation.
-(Update: Pam Brochu writes they have recently returned from Haiti--a quick trip of only 8 days.
-They were trying to hire a nurse for Haitian Ministries.
-Some people to pray for are Marc-Endy Saintil who has served as a translator for them on their mission trips.
-Also pray for comfort for Max, who still mourns the loss of his wife.)

 Missionary Flights International